Data AcQuisition And Real-Time AnalysisScope - Spectrum - Spectrogram - Signal Generator

 Contact us about

 The Scale button shows the name of the currently-selected musical scale.
-Clicking on the button opens a dialog that allows selection of other scales, including custom scales that you can enter.
+Clicking on the button opens the Musical Scales dialog that allows selection of other scales, including custom scales that you can enter.

 The Scale control is intended for use when creating music from a random or semi-random input.
 It restricts the MIDI Voice input to only specific notes in an octave.
 Notes that do not match any of the scale notes are shifted to the nearest matching note, or optionally skipped entirely.